kiskaszap/angularDocumentation/README.md

    - **_Submit Button_**: Disabled using ng-disabled if the form is invalid.

-2. Add CSS to style invalid fields and error messages:
+2. Add CSS to style invalid fields and error messages

    ```CSS
    /* styles.css */